 - Borrowers can defer EIDL payments for one year and repay at a 3.75% interest rate.

-- Borrowers apply for EIDLs directly with their local Small Business Development Center (SBDC), which you can locate here.
+- Borrowers apply for EIDLs directly with their local Small Business Development Center (SBDC), which you can locate on the SBA website.

 - The borrower is under no obligation to repay the first $10,000 of an EIDL.